 - Buick GNX is a North American muscle car that became famous for using turbo

 - One of the 547 units ever produced has just gone on auction at Bring a Trailer

 - Check out all about this awesome car built by Buick, McLaren, and ASC together

-While units of the Buick GNX make news quite often, seeing two going on auction at the same time is surprising to say the least.
-From a 547-unit production run, the #308 appeared on Jalopnik last Friday and has already traded hands.
+While units of this car make news quite often, seeing two going on auction at the same time is surprising to say the least.
+From a production run of only 547 units, the #308 appeared on Jalopnik last Friday and has already traded hands.
 The #414, in turn, appeared on Carscoops yesterday and is still taking bids.
 Now, do you really know what made that car so special?

-From being a special edition of a sporty version of a regular car to having been tuned by ASC/McLaren, there is a lot to learn about this car.
+From being a special edition of a sporty version of a regular car to having been tuned by McLaren Performance Technologies ASC, there is a lot to learn about this car.
 GM needed to revamp Buick’s image at the time and ended making the quickest four-seat production car in the US.
 This article will show the history of a coupé which has spent 35 years collecting admiration around the world.